 HD TVs have a screen resolution of 2 million pixels, whereas 4K TVs have a resolution of 8.3 million pixels.
 This means they offer you 4 times the detail of a HD TV.

-How will it look better than my HD TV?
+How will a 4K UHD TV with HDR look better than my HD set?

-Your picture will be packed with detail and have more depth on a 4K TV, compared to your Full HD set.
-It’ll be much sharper too, and have a wider range of colours.
+Your picture will be packed with detail and have more depth with a vivid contrast in colour and brightness compared to your Full HD TV.
+It’ll be much sharper too and have a wider range of colours.

-The razor-sharp picture on 4K screens puts HD TVs far in the shade.
+The razor-sharp picture on 4K UHD HDR screens puts HD TVs far in the shade.
 And the bigger the screen you choose, the more noticeable the improvement.
+Go 50-inches or above and your retinas are in for a treat!

-Some 4K TVs combine the above with quantum dots, a tiny layer of crystals added to the screen to further improve colour and brightness.
+Manufacturers like Samsung combine the above with quantum dots – a tiny layer of crystals added to the screen for even more life-like colour.

 What can I watch on my 4K TV?

-Football fan?
-Watch the 2017/18 season in style on Sky Sports – over 120 games will be shown in Ultra HD with up to 4 times the detail of HD.
+Watch the new season in style on Sky Sports – over 120 matches will be broadcast in Ultra HD with up to 4 times the detail of HD.
 To watch Sky in Ultra HD you need the right Sky Q box and package.

 The Grand Tour with Clarkson and co is on Amazon Prime in 4K.
 Prefer 4 legs to 4 wheels?
 Then check out David Attenborough documentaries on Sky.

-Movie lover?
-Spectre and The Martian are among the films you can enjoy on Sky Cinema, while Ultra HD Blu-ray delivers an incredible experience for real home cinema enthusiasts.
+Spectre and The Martian are among the films you can enjoy on Sky Cinema.
+While Ultra HD Blu-ray delivers an incredible experience for home cinema enthusiasts.

-And the 4K offering is growing all the time.
-Invest in a 4K model now and you’ll have a TV that’s future-proofed for years to come.
+The choice of 4K programmes is growing all the time.
+Invest in a 4K model and you’ll have a TV that’s future-proofed for years to come.

 Don’t forget: To watch Sky in 4K Ultra HD you need the new Sky Q 2TB box with multiscreen subscription

 And when I’m watching BBC One and ITV?

-The benefits of upscaling are most clearly seen with HD channels like BBC One HD and ITV HD.
+You’ll appreciate this most when watching HD channels like BBC One HD and ITV HD.

-Tip: It’s worth investing in a more expensive TV with a better processing engine if you want better upscaling.
+Tip: For better upscaling it’s worth investing in a more expensive TV with a better processing engine.

 What is Ultra HD premium?